 The living room is definitely my favorite room to decorating for Christmas.
-I love having a mantle for the stockings and a perfect place to put the tree, so we can all enjoy it.
+I love having a mantel for the stockings and a perfect place to put the tree, so we can all enjoy it.
 And I love how everything feels festive and seasonal while still working with my color scheme.
 Here’s a little tour of how my blue & white Christmas living room looks this year…

 You can see more details about the tree in THIS POST.

 We moved the dresser that is usually in that corner out to the garage and I swapped out the antique birdcage that hangs on the wall with a mirror.
 I’ve wanted to try a mirror there for a long time, but haven’t found one that’s the right shape, size, and finish.
 I finally found THIS ONE and it works perfectly!
 I don’t know if I’ll move it after we take the tree down or keep it there, yet.
-For now, I like how it reflects the lights and fills the space behind the tree without competing with the tree.
+For now, I like how it reflects the lights and fills the space behind the blue and white Christmas tree without competing with the tree.

 On the “hutch wall”, I just added a wool wreath I bought from Anthropologie a few years ago and a couple of knit pillows in the chairs.
 Sadly, neither of these are available any longer.

-I hung our knit stockings up on the mantle from small nails instead of stocking hangers.
+I hung our knit stockings up on the mantel from small nails instead of stocking hangers.
 I was concerned about the cats trying to climb up one and pulling the weight down.
 They haven’t climbed the stockings so far, but knowing they won’t get hit with a falling weight if they do makes me feel better!
 (It’s a little like having toddlers again!)